 I also seek to make learning vocabulary interactive and fun.
 I invite students to use words they deal with on a daily basis, such as words they hear often in their family, words they hear on TV shows they like, that they see in books they read, or internet articles and topics that interest them.
 That encourages them to spot words better.

 I have helped students of different levels with writing: elementary school, middle school, high school, college underclassmen and upperclassmen.
 I have also helped people preparing for tests and exams such as TOFEL, SAT, Pre-SAT, etc. Furthermore, I have helped people with college/university application essays, and essays for other higher-learning programs.
-Also, if you are applying for an international program or as an international prospect, I can help you if your essay is in: French, Haitian Creole, Spanish.
+Also, if you are applying for an international program or as an international prospect, I can help you if your essay is in: French, Haitian Creole, Spanish, or English.
 I can translate your text and make it satisfactory and competitive.

 Writing is a learnable skill that can apply to any level.
 To that skill I continue to add teaching experience.
 And through that experience I have developed my own system for writing.
 My student has a chance to have my guidance for the following steps, depending on when we start collaborating.